misterbuckley/vim-definitive/README.md

     let g:definite_definitions['javascript'] = '^\s*\zs\(\(const\|let\|var\|function\|class\)\s\+%1\>\|%1\s*(.*)\s*{\)'
     let g:definite_definitions['some_other_filetype'] = 'some\+other.*fancy\\regex\s%1'

 Note: `%1` is used as the placeholder for the keyword that will be grepped for, so don't forget to include it somewhere in your regex.
+PS: If you can come up with a regex for a language that vim-definite does not currently support by default, let me know or create a PR!

 Languages currently supported by default:
 - Javascript (and Typescript)